 To submit your publication to the library, please do one of the following depending on whether your publication is in electronic or print format:

-If you have any questions about submitting your publications, please ask us.
+If you have any questions about submitting your publications, please contact us.

 Your ability to access the library’s electronic collections from a non-NOAA computer depends both on the type of resource needed and on the vendor that provides that resource.

-If you cannot access our electronic collections from your NOAA office computer, email the IP address of the computer to Steve Quillen and we will respond to you as soon as possible.
+If you cannot access our electronic collections from your NOAA office computer, please fill out the library's Report an Access Issue Google Form and we will respond to you as soon as possible.

-If you have any other questions about accessing electronic collections from the field, please ask us.
+If you have any other questions about accessing electronic collections from the field, please contact us.

-We at the library are here to provide you with information.
+We at the library are here to provide you research services.
 We encourage you to ask us any questions you may have about the library, using library resources, literature searching, finding data sets, citation analysis, and more.

 If you would rather talk to a librarian, we encourage you to visit the library during our Open Hours or call us during those hours at 301-713-2600 ext.
 157.